Morriz/mostack/README.md

 ## PREREQUISITES:

-* A running Kubernetes 1.11+ cluster with RBAC enabled, Calico 3.2+ CNI plugin, and `kubectl` installed on your local machine:
+* A running Kubernetes 1.11+ cluster with RBAC enabled, Calico 3.2+ CNI plugin, and `kubectl` installed on your local machine.
+See [morriz/k8s-devcluster](https://github.com/morriz/k8s-devcluster) for booting a quick dev cluster.
-	* On OSX you may install one of 3 types of clusters:
-        * `bin/install-minikube.sh` will start a single node. minikube cluster for you, and try to restore docker images.
-        * `bin/install-dind.sh` will start a multi node dind cluster.
-Slower initial startup than miinikube, but much faster on 'up'.
-My preferred setup.
-        * `bin/install-vagrant.sh` will start a multi node vagrant cluster.
-	* If you wish to deploy to GCE (Google Compute Engine), please create a cluster there:

-		    bin/gce-create.sh
+* ssh passwordless sudo access.
+On OSX I have to add my key like this: `ssh-add -K ~/.ssh/id_rsa`.
 * [Helm](https://helm.sh) (`brew install helm`?)
 * Forked [Morriz/nodejs-demo-api](https://github.com/Morriz/nodejs-demo-api)
-* [Letsencrypt staging CA](https://letsencrypt.org/certs/fakelerootx1.pem) (click and add to your browser's cert manager temporarily if you'd like to bypass browser warnings about https)
-* ssh passwordless sudo access.
-On OSX I have to add my key like this: `ssh-add -K ~/.ssh/id_rsa`.
 * For `cert-manager` to work (it autogenerates letsencrypt certs), make sure port 80 and 443 are forwarded to your local machine:
 	* by manipulating your firewall
 	* or by tunneling a domain from [ngrok](https://ngrok.io) (and using that as `$CLUSTER_HOST` in the config below):